Evaluating the Performance of a Cryogenic Vacuum Vessel

-When Robert was searching for a solution, he firstly came to know Onshape, and soon adopted it as his preferred CAD design tool.
+When Robert was searching for a solution, he first came to know Onshape and soon adopted it as his preferred CAD design tool.

 Furthermore, numerical simulations allow highlighting interesting areas in the design, which might need dedicated investigation in order to ensure the performance of the whole system.

 One of the first analyses that Meccanica realized using the SimScale platform was the stress analysis of a (cryogenic) vacuum vessel.
 The task aimed to present the behavior of the assembly exposed to atmospheric pressure while keeping the inside of the part in the vacuum.

 Since no significant deformations were expected, the static finite element analysis simulation type was selected.
 The nonlinearities of the problem were limited to physical contacts.
 Further modeling improvements were achieved by removing hyperelastic o-ring gaskets.

 In order to acquire the best leverage of time and accuracy, the geometry was first tested on a coarse mesh.
 This way, the simulation setup could be tested, and modifications of the settings could be applied in a fast manner.

 After the coarse mesh produced a reasonable and stable simulation, the geometry was discretized with much bigger precision.
 Thanks to that, the obtained results were accurate and reliable.

 Data Analysis has Shown Displacements of the Plates